|Originally published in the Aug. 2010 Socionomist|

 The site also posted for download a huge, encrypted file labeled “Insurance.”4 The file appears to be graymail—a thinly veiled threat to reveal state secrets.
 Should something happen to Assange or the web site, those who have downloaded the file would need only the password, not yet disseminated, to open it.
 On August 5, the Pentagon demanded that WikiLeaks recall all the leaked Department of Defense documents from the web and return them.
 Recalling the documents is impossible, as Hall noted in his study.
 On August 10, the Obama administration asked allies Britain, Germany, Australia and others to crack down on WikiLeaks with criminal charges and severe limitations on Assange’s international travel.
 On August 12, the Pentagon warned that WikiLeaks’ next posting will be more damaging than the initial release.
 As the conflict festers, the U.S. is no doubt rethinking its relations with Iceland, whose parliament voted unanimously in June to offer legal protection to whistle-blower sites like WikiLeaks and their employees.
 One sponsor of the legislation said, “They are trying to make everything opaque.
 We are trying to make it transparent.”10

 Serious authoritarian/anti-authoritarian conflict is just beginning, Hall reiterates.
-“As Primary wave 3 accelerates, so will the conflict,” Hall says.
-“The WikiLeaks saga could end abruptly if the authoritarian impulse to extinguish the site prevails.
+Hall says, “The WikiLeaks saga could end abruptly if the authoritarian impulse to extinguish the site prevails.
 Regardless, the struggle between secrecy and transparency—and authoritarianism and anti-authoritarianism—will continue to intensify.”■

 1,7 Hall, A. Authoritarianism: the wave principle governs fear and the social desire to submit.
 (2010, April, May).
 The Socionomist .
 1April, May, entire issues; 7May, 1.